wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     (4) Before removing a director from office, the responsible Ministers or Te Pūtahi Paoho, as the case may be, must give the director a reasonable opportunity to make submissions or be heard on the proposal to remove him or her.

     (5) The notice of removal must state the reasons for removal.

+    Schedule 2 clause 11(1A): inserted, on 28 November 2013, by [section 23][173] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ##### 12 Resignation

-*   (1) A director of the board may resign from office by giving written notice to the responsible Ministers or to Te Pūtahi Paoho, as the case may be.
+*   (1) A director of the board may resign from office by giving written notice to the responsible Ministers or to Te Pūtahi Paoho.

-    (2) A copy of the notice referred to in subclause (1) must be provided to the Service.
+    (2) A copy of the notice must be provided to---

+    *   (a) the Service; and

+    *   (b) the responsible Ministers, if the notice was given to Te Pūtahi Paoho; and

+    *   (c) Te Pūtahi Paoho, if the notice was given to the responsible Ministers.

     (3) A resignation is effective on receipt of the notice by the responsible Ministers or Te Pūtahi Paoho, as the case may be, or at a later time, as specified in the notice.

+    Schedule 2 clause 12(1): amended, on 28 November 2013, by [section 24(1)][174] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

+    Schedule 2 clause 12(2): replaced, on 28 November 2013, by [section 24(2)][174] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ##### 13 No entitlement to compensation